Iodinated contrast: Adverse effects

-Iodinated contrast agents may cause allergic reactions, contrast-induced nephropathy, hyperthyroidism and possibly metformin accumulation.
-However, there are no absolute contraindications to iodinated contrast, so the benefits needs to be weighted against the risks.
+Iodinated contrast agents may cause allergic reactions, contrast-induced nephropathy, hyperthyroidism, and possibly metformin accumulation.
+However, there are no absolute contraindications to iodinated contrast, so the benefits need to be weighed against the risks.

 Hypersensitivity towards iodinated contrast agent is associated with increase in histamine and tryptase concentration in blood.
 Diphenhydramine (Benadryl) 50 mg orally or intravenously one hour before contrast administration can reduce the risk of urticaria, angioedema, and respiratory symptoms.

 An observational study conducted across 133,331 patients concluded that iodinated contrast injected through veins has more hypersensitivity reactions than when injected through arteries.
 However, the cause for this phenomenon is unknown.

-In people with myasthenia gravis, older forms of iodinated contrast have caused an increased risk of exacerbation of the disease, but modern forms have no immediate increased risk.
+In people with myasthenia gravis, older forms of iodinated contrast have caused an increased risk of exacerbation of the disease, but modern (low-osmolar) forms have no immediate increased risk.